-To add boot loaders for other Windows operating systems (XP, Vista, 7, 8) use shortcut F9 - all is done automatically after user confirmation.
+To add boot loaders for other Windows operating systems (XP, Vista, 7, 8) use shortcut F9 in Visual BCD Editor - all is done automatically after user confirmation.

-shortcut F9 = "New automatic XP, Vista, Windows 7 loaders" - this functionality is unique in Visual BCD.
+shortcut F9 = "New automatic XP, Vista, Windows 7 loaders" - this functionality is unique in Visual BCD Editor.